 Colonisers justify their abuse of power by claiming ‘direct investment’ and ‘jobs’.
 The fact is that the colonial approach is very good news for the ‘investor’ and very bad news for the local community and its lands.
-The history of the abuse of colonial power by Britain by de-industrialising of India for the benefit of the English Midlands is a classic case study of what to think about, and what to avoid.
+The history of the abuse of colonial power by Britain, who de-industrialised India for the benefit of the English Midlands, is a classic case study of what to think about, and what to avoid.
 The current economics religion is blind to these political realities, focused as they are on the mathematics of a myth of powerlessness.

 That propaganda of investment and jobs is all part of the dealmaking injustice.
 We know this in our hearts, as demonstrated by the

 widespread disgust at the gifting of our premium quality Hawke’s Bay water to an outsider, justified by the same empty clichés and the smiles of avaricious men.

 This concentration of wealth, privatisation of gain and socialisation of costs is a phenomenon as old as man.
 The tribal war for slaves and land.
 The classical empires growing fat on the wealth of the conquered.
 The conquests by self-appointed feudal ‘lords’ who then ensure that no surpluses trickle down to the land-bound serfs.
 The enclosures and clearance of commons so the Lairds can grow fat.
 European colonisation of our very own country.
 Today the agents are powerful nation states supporting their mega-corporates.
 The same corporates that (I will never say ‘who’ – they are not people) fund their politicians so the game of taking where and when they can, keeps working for them.